websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/web-server-service.md

 ![Figure 1: The web server is one of several services available in DXP Cloud.](./web-server-service/images/01.png)

+See the [Web server service limitations](../dxp-cloud-limitations.md#web-server-service) section for more information.

 ## Configurations

 Although DXP Cloud's services are fine-tuned to work well by default, you may